matthewignal/m1/README.md

 Iterations stop when absolute error is less than 10^-6

+Precision of time measurement is increased by repeating function calls multiple times so that the total running time is between 1 and 2 seconds

-Includes measurement of time per function call for both functions as well as the ratio
+Includes measurement of time per function call for both functions as well as the ratio of Leibniz calculation to BBP calculation